matplotlib/matplotlib/doc/devel/gitwash/development_workflow.rst

 Note the three dots in the URL above (``master...my-new-feature``) and see :ref:`dot2-dot3`.

-Asking for your changes to be merged with the main repo
+Asking for your changes to be merged into the main repo
 =======================================================

 When you are ready to ask for the merge of your code: